-- small paintbrush or stippling brush
+- small paint brush or foam brush

 - computer, printer & cardstock paper

-- Scotch Gard spray
+- Scotch Gard spray (optional)

-- Exacto knife & self-healing mat
+- Exacto knife & self-healing cutting mat OR Cricut

 Using an Exacto knife, carefully cut out the letters and then all of the holes in the letters that need it (the "E"'s, "O"'s etc.).

-Enjoy your new “Hello” mat!
+Enjoy your new customized front door mat!